Tag Archive

 Orientation and Mobility (O&M)

-“Orientation” refers to the ability to know where you are and where you want to go, whether you’re moving from one room to another, walking route from your home to downtown, taking a bus from one place to another or ‘orienting’ to a new worksite or school campus.
+“Orientation” refers to the ability to know where you are and where you want to go, whether you’re moving from one room to another, walking a route from your home to downtown, taking a bus from one place to another or ‘orienting’ to a new worksite or school campus.

 Essential Living Skills

-• Food Preparation and Kitchen Skills (from list making and shopping to cooking)
+• Food Preparation and Cooking Skills

-• Clothing Care and developing and managing your wardrobe
+• Clothing Care and wardrobe management

-• Paper Management (bills, correspondences)
+• Paper Management (bills, correspondence)

 • Household Management and housekeeping

-• Record Keeping and financial/household document management
+• Record Keeping and managing financial/household documents

 • Time and Calendaring Management Tools